liu431/Coding-Exercises/Data Analytics and Modeling/Lean Analytics - Book Note.md

 * Testing
   - Segmentation: a group that shares some common characteristics
   - Cohort analysis: compare similar groups over time; patterns against the lifecycle of a customer
-  - A/B and multivariate testing: differnet groups of test subjects are given different experiences at the same time
+  - A/B and multivariate testing: different groups of test subjects are given different experiences at the same time
   - Lean Analytics cycle: find a meaning metric, then run experiments to improve it until that metric is good enough for you to move to the next problem or the next stage of the business

 #### Deciding what to do with your life